 Level 3:

-- Compared to Level 2, network system can accomplish fault related information collection (Task B) without human defined rules.
-Network system additionally assist human operator to identify the fault domain and type (Task D) and analyse the root cause of the network fault (Task E).
+- Compared to Level 2, telecom system can additionally identify the fault domain and type (Task D except for fault prediction) and analyse the root cause of the network fault (Task E).
+For certain network faults, telecom system can accomplish the fault recovery mechanism analysis (Task F) and action generation (Task G) based on the fault recovery policies pre-defined and specified by human.

-- Fault RCA and recovery intent translation (Task A) is accomplished by human, and all the other tasks (Task F, Task G and Task H) are accomplished by human operator for most of the faults except several conventional ones.
+- Fault recovery intent translation (Task A) is accomplished by human, and all the other tasks (Task F and Task G) are accomplished by human operator for most of the faults except several conventional ones.

 Level 4:

-- Compared to Level 3, the fault recovery mechanism analysis (Task F), decision (Task G) and execution (Task H) are accomplished automatically by network system without intervention.
-And network system additionally assist human operator to translate the fault RCA and recovery intent (Task A) based on human predefined rules.
+- Compared to Level 3, the fault recovery mechanism analysis (Task F) and action generation (Task G) are accomplished automatically by telecom system without human intervention.
+Telecom system also can predict the fault based on service performance (e.g. QoE, call drop ratio, user experience).
+For certain scenario, telecom system additionally assist human operator to translate the fault recovery intent to the detailed fault recovery policies (Task A) based on human predefined policies.

-- Intent translation rules are specified by human.
+- Intent translation policies can be pre-defined and specified by human.

 Level 5:

-- The whole close-loop of fault RCA and recovery workflow is accomplished automatically by network system without human intervention and human defined rules.
+- The entire fault RCA and recovery workflow is accomplished automatically by telecom system without human intervention and human predefined rules or policies.

-- Human can but not have to supervise the fault recovery decision generated by network system.
+- Human can but not have to supervise the fault recovery decision generated by telecom system.

+Figure 5.1.3-1 illustrate the classification of network autonomy for fault recovery.